Quantifying Interstellar Extinction at High Galactic Latitudes: Methods

+{We {adopt} a prior distribution $P(A_0, \boldsymbol \theta , d, R_V |\, \hat l,\hat b)$ as a function of the on-sky coordinates, which we assume are known exactly.
+Moreover, we assume conditional independence of the model parameters such that the posterior distribution factorises as } {Throughout this paper we compare the effects of using uninformed priors and astrophysical priors, which we define as distributions drawing from either theoretical models or astronomical data.
+In particular,} we adopt {astrophysical priors} relevant to the high Galactic latitude regions (which depends on $\hat{l}, \hat{b} $).{ From \cite{Bailer_Jones_distance} we adopt the Generalised Gamma distance prior,

-where the values of $\alpha, \beta$ and $L$ depend on the sky position and are queried from the accompanying data products.
+{where the values of $\alpha, \beta$ and $L$ depend on the sky position, $\hat l, \hat b$, and were {fit} to a three-dimensional model of our Galaxy.
+These values can be }queried from the accompanying data products of \cite{Bailer_Jones_distance}.
 For the prior on the initial mass, we adopt the \cite{2003PASP..115..763C} initial mass function (IMF).

-The prior metallicity is modelled from the LAMOST \citep{LAMOSTDR8} $[Fe/H]$ values for sources at high Galactic latitudes using a Kernel Density Estimate.
+The prior distribution of metallicity is modelled as $p([Fe/H] |\, d, \hat l,\hat b)$ from the LAMOST \citep{LAMOSTDR8} $[Fe/H]$ values for sources at high Galactic latitudes which have valid distance estimates from Gaia, using a Kernel Density Estimate. {We display a distance-binned plot of the LAMOST metallicities at high Galactic latitudes in Figure \ref{fig:feh_prior_data}.}

 We focus on regions of high Galactic latitude, at apparent magnitudes where the star counts are dominated by old main sequence stars and the extinction is expected to be low.
-Therefore, the $\log(a)$ parameter is modelled with a uniform prior with bounds $(8.9,10.4)$.
-Moreover, the extinction parameter, $A_0$, is modelled with an exponential prior with parameter $\lambda$.
-At high Galactic latitudes, we expect extinction to be small and it may be desirable to change the prior distribution parameter $\lambda$ to reflect this.
-We will discuss the implication of introducing a low-extinction prior in Section \ref{validation_syn}.
-Based on analysis from \cite{zhang2023rv}, the $R_V$ prior is a normal distribution with a mean of 3.1 and a standard deviation of 0.25 to account for any variation in the extinction law.
+Therefore, the $\log(a)$ parameter is modelled with a uniform prior with bounds $(8.9,10.4)$ $\log(\rm yrs)$.

+The extinction parameter, $A_0$, is modelled with an exponential prior with exponential scale parameter {$d_A$.
+A}t high Galactic latitudes, we expect extinction to be small {but, for a given star, the prior on extinction can be informed by the Planck \citep{Planck} integrated emission map for that region.
+If we use this information then we choose $d_A$ so that there is low prior probability for values of $A_0$ exceeding this value.
+This allows for extinctions greater than the Planck value as we wish to find variation in extinction over a finer region than the Planck map has integrated over.} Based on analysis from \cite{zhang2023rv}, the $R_V$ prior is a normal distribution with a mean of 3.1 and a standard deviation of 0.25 to account for any variation in the extinction law.
 For an overview of the priors see Table \ref{tab:priors}.